 16. Go to the Capuchin Crypt

-Wow… It is cheap, quick and gave me a major emotional feeling, one of the main ones on my trip.
+Wow… It is cheap, quick and gave me a visceral emotional feeling, one of the largest on my trip.
 It is so eery and unique that it is absolutely worth the trip.
 I don’t want to see 1,000 paintings or rugs… but I do want to see this kinda stuff.

 17. Drink At Scholars late night